edsu/emailz/README.md

 NEPOMUK Message Ontology.
 It includes a simple tool that reads the rdf to visualize threads in an email discussion list using D3.

+See the examples directory for sample rdf and html files.

 Disclaimer
 ----------